thomas-k-cameron/my-mbo-analysis-book/src/taker-orders/result.md

   - Some Timeout groups have larger/smaller value
 - Product Difference
   - NK225
-    - Compared to other products, Buy/Sell and Timeout has less overlap.
+    Compared to other products, Buy/Sell and Timeout has less overlap.
     It can be said that this is coming from it's Japan's most active options market.
   - JGBL
-    - Overlap between Timeout group and others are more significant on JGBL, I'm suspecting that this is due to the smaller number of taker orders and volume
+    Overlap between Timeout group and others are more significant on JGBL, I'm suspecting that this is due to the smaller number of taker orders.
   - TOPIX
-    - TOPIX's variable looks less scattered, this is coming from the lack of activity in it's options space.
+    TOPIX's variable looks less scattered, this is coming from the lack of activity in it's options space.
-    - Option related variables are removed.
+    Option related variables are removed.

 Here is a plot that shows the aggregate of statistical summary of the data for each product.
 From left we have skew, kurtosis, variance, mean, 1% percentile and 99% percentile of the data.